 If you want to install Personal Communications into a Personal Communications subdirectory that was originally installed under another operating system, you must remove the previous version first.
 Failure to do this may cause unpredictable results, including not being able to run Personal Communications from either operating system.

 National Language Support (NLS) Considerations

-Personal Communications provides a multi-language CD-ROM that contains all supported languages with the exception of Korean, Simplified Chinese, and Traditional Chinese.
-These languages are provided in separate installation packages (CD-ROMs).
+Personal Communications provides a multi-language installation image that contains all supported languages including Korean, Simplified Chinese, and Traditional Chinese.